 Laura’s simple approach not only yields a beautiful quilt but it’s a super easy project you can have finished in just a few hours.
-It also enlarges a panel into a good sized quilt.
+It also enlarges a panel into a throw-sized quilt.

 Laura used the Scenic Snowfall fabric panel (no longer available).

-For Laura’s version you’ll need one panel and 2 yards of a matching fabric for strips and a border fabric.
+For Laura’s version, you’ll need one panel and 2 yards of matching fabric for strips, plus a border fabric.